TimCares/MasterThesis/docs/thesis/methodology/data_collection_and_preprocessing.typ

   BEiT3, set to 64 tokens.],
 )<vl_dataset_summary>

+- aforementioned papers (e.g. BEiT-3) also use the popular Visual Genome (VG) dataset, containing 108,249 images with on average 50 captions per image
+- we have that many captions, because the captions are actually region descriptions of the images, not a general/global description of the image @vg
+  - can be very short and only capture a small part of the image
+  - are used for describing regions/objects in the image
+- still used by the papers
+- we will not use it as we encountered problems when using it together with contrastive learning, which will be explained in section #emph(text(red)[TODO])

 - all captions are tokenized and encoded using the same GPT-2 byte-pair encoder as the text-only data
 - as usual, and done in BEiT, VLMo, and FLAVA, we prepend each caption with a start-of-sequence token and append an end-of-sequence token

-- it is important to note that we will only use Visual Genome in the first prelimary experiments, as we encountered problems when using it together with contrastive learning, which will be explained in section < TODO >

 - we use the same data augmentation as in the unimodal case for the images
   - that is, during training we apply random resized crop, followed by a random horizontal flip, followed by the imagenet normalization